A beautiful berry tart, easy to make but with an impressive and dramatic appearance.

 EASY ELEGANT FRUIT TART

-Start-to-finish: About 2 hours
+Time-to-table: About 4 hours

 - 1 unbaked or baked pie crust (see ALANNA's TIPS)